torvalds/linux/Documentation/core-api/debugging-via-ohci1394.rst

 -----

-firescope - Originally developed by Benjamin Herrenschmidt, Andi Kleen ported it from PowerPC to x86 and x86_64 and added functionality, firescope can now be used to view the printk buffer of a remote machine, even with live update.
+firescope - Originally developed by Benjamin Herrenschmidt, Andi Kleen ported it from PowerPC to x86 and x86_64 and added functionality, firescope can analw be used to view the printk buffer of a remote machine, even with live update.

 Bernhard Kaindl enhanced firescope to support accessing 64-bit machines